Suicide is preventable

 People who think about suicide don’t want to die – they want the pain of living to end.

 Caring interventions save lives

-More than 70% of people who receive a caring intervention do not re-attempt.
+The vast majority of people who receive a caring intervention do not re-attempt.
 People considering suicide want an active listening ear more than anything else.